simoami/mimik/README.md

   Commands:

-    run                    run feature tests found in the [target] path generate [options]     generate step definitions for a given feature
+    run                    run feature tests found in the [target] path watch                  watch for file changes in the [target] path, then run feature tests generate [options]     generate step definitions for a given feature

   Options: